dpippert/hello-world/README.md

 <h2 id="games">Games collection</h2>

-Each document describes an NFL game, capturing only those few aspects of a game that are relevant to the system, such as its start date and time, and final score.
+Each document describes a single NFL game, capturing only those few aspects of a game that are relevant to the system, such as its start date/time, and final score.
 An NFL season is 17 weeks with 14 games per week, so this collection for a full season would have 17 * 14 = 238 documents in it.
-Each week, another 14 games are added to the table.
-Alternatively, it could be seeded with all 238 games at once.
-Either way an automated job is responsible for populating this collection.
+It is essential that games be entered into this collection at least several days prior to their start time, so that bettors have a chance to bet on the game.
+The system will insert games into the collection in an automated fashion by either seeding the entire table all at once or by updating the collection with new games on a week-by-week basis.

+Game documents are inserted with a null ```ascore``` and null ```hscore```.
+A system background job is responsible for updating ```ascore``` and ```hscore``` with the game's final score.

 #### Games schema